Saving & Spending Travel

 dul_ny/Adobe asian woman holding smartphone on street

-Uber has a huge coverage area, but it’s not everywhere.
-Some cities don’t have it.
-Plus, many rural areas just aren’t large enough to sustain demand.
+Uber has a huge coverage area, but it’s not available everywhere.
+Some cities don’t offer it, while many rural areas just aren’t large enough to sustain demand.

 Before traveling, check the available transportation options.